andim/peptidome/docs/notes.md

 order: 3
 ---

+# Call with Bill December 22

+Further questions to be explored:
+- The DKL analysis shows there is little generic discriminability.
+Is there a subset of peptides which allows discrimination?
+- Calculate coincidence probability from models -- it is interesting that small changes in entropy mask big differences in coincidence probability
+- What is the distribution of holes?
+Distribution of substitutions of sequences distance n away?
+- What does this imply for immune strategies? very sophisticated: adjust receptor 'receptive fields' to be broader in regions that are less dense.
+More realistically: optimize distribution given a constraint on discrimination power (bounded change in response of T cell for a single amino acid change)
+- plot viruses on top of distance plot

 # Notes on bioinformatics

 To normalize taxon ids to the species level we can download taxonomy information from ncbi and then manipulate resulting json file to find species taxon id.